ironsheep/lovelace-lightning-detector-card/README.md

 ## About this card

-This is aLovelace card for depicting lightning in your local area as detected by your own inexpensive sensor.
+This is a Lovelace card showing you lightning in your local area **as detected by your own inexpensive sensor**.
 The card has range-rings that when colored indicate that lightning was detected at that range.
 There are additional details describing when the detections first started (Storm began) how frequent and how stong the detections are (relative power).

 ![Discovered by Home Assistant](./Docs/images/Actual-Cards.png)

-With this card you can see a storm approach and how strong it is.
-You'll also see when the last strike occurred.
+With this card you can see a storm approach and how strong it is and when it leaves.
+You'll also see storm details such as when it started and when it ended.

 Here are a couple videos showing the card in action: